Ticwatch Atlas

 How long does the TicWatch Atlas battery last?

-Across the reviews, battery life was one of the strongest positives.
-Most reviewers landed around three to four days of regular use, with even longer life possible when leaning on the low-power display modes.
+Reviewers commonly reported about three to four days of regular use, with much longer endurance possible when leaning on the low-power display or Essential Mode.

 Does the TicWatch Atlas work with iPhone?